 Upon arriving at the kennel, 75 miles from Anchorage, you’ll meet the friendly dogs and gather around a campfire for an introduction to the exciting sport of dogsledding.
 As your expert guides harness the dogs up, you’ll meet the team and then head out on the trail!
-You’ll take a thrilling run of 4 to 5 miles through the wilderness, and you’ll even have the chance to try your hand at driving the sled.
+You’ll take a thrilling run of 8 to 10 miles through the wilderness, and you’ll even have the chance to try your hand at driving the sled.
 You’ll pass through a variety of terrain, from lakes to hills, and have the chance to stop for photos.
-After your 2- to 3-hour tour, you’ll have another chance to play with the dogs and enjoy some time around the campfire.
+After your 2- hour tour, you’ll have another chance to play with the dogs and enjoy some time around the campfire.

-You can also combine your dogsledding tour with Snowhook’s snow machine experience and get to see an even wider variety of scenery—including stunning views of Denali when the weather’s clear—and experience a different kind of thrill by piloting your own snow machine!
+You can also combine your dogsledding tour with Snowhook’s snowmobile experience and get to see an even wider variety of scenery—including stunning views of Denali when the weather’s clear—and experience a different kind of thrill by piloting your own snowmobile!